First Citizens BancShares, Inc. research snapshot

 investment Certainty

 Medium.
-FCNCA is transparent and profitable, but investment certainty is lower than data confidence because banking is leveraged, regulated, cyclically exposed, and dependent on credit and funding discipline.
+FCNCA is transparent, profitable, and improving, but investment certainty is lower than data confidence because banking is leveraged, regulated, cyclically exposed, and dependent on credit and funding discipline, with consensus analyst ratings split across Hold with only 2 Strong Buy ratings among 12 analysts.

 Quick verdict table